I'm sure many things on this list are also frustrating you. I promise I will work

 I see so much potential for our city.
 It has a vibrant community with so much incredible diversity.
 It just needs to be able to flourish.

-I am standing for election as Mayor and Alderman because I believe I can make things happen.
-I know how local government works, I have the experience, proven leadership ability and I get things done.
+I am standing for election as Mayor and Alderman/Councillor because I believe I can make things happen.
+I know how local government works, I have the experience, proven leadership ability and connections, and I get things done.
 I will always stand up for the City of Glenorchy and our community.
-It is now time for action to set Glenorchy up for a bright and exciting future.
+There has been plenty of talk but it is now time for action to set Glenorchy up for a bright and exciting future.

 Authorised by: S Hickey 2 Dalgety St Claremont TAS 7011